afanfa/register_pressure/register_pressure/README.md

 The term *occupancy* represents the maximum number of wavefronts that can potentially run on the same CU at the same time.
 In general, having higher occupancy helps achieve better performance by hiding costly memory accesses with other operations, but this is not always the case.

 In Figure 1 we show a schematic representation of a CU in the CDNA2 architecture.
-The Vector General Purpose Registers (VGPRs) are used to store data that is not uniform across the wavefront (different for each thread in the wavefront).
+The Vector General Purpose Registers (VGPRs) are used to store data that is not uniform across the wavefront (different for each work item in the wavefront).
 They are the most general purpose registers available in the CU and they are directly manipulated by the Vector ALU (VALU).
 The VALU is responsible for executing most of the work in the CU, including floating-point operations (FLOPs), loads from memory, integer and logical operations, etc.

 The Scalar General Purpose Registers (SGPRs) represent a set of registers used to store data that is known to be uniform across the wavefront (like a memory pointer) at compile-time.
-SGPRs are manipulated by the SALU and they can only be used for Interger and Logical operations.
+SGPRs are manipulated by the SALU and they can only be used for a limited set of operations, like integer and logical.

-The Local Data Share (LDS) is a on-CU software managed data share that can be used to efficiently share data between all threads in a block.
+The Local Data Share (LDS) is a fast on-CU software managed memory that can be used to efficiently share data between all work items in a block.

 <img src="img/gcn_compute_unit.png" width="600px"  class="img-center">
 <p style="text-align:center">